WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/Diodes/index.md

 ### Rectifiers

+[turning AC electricity into DC]

 ### Flywheel Diodes

+[circuit protection from collapsing magnetic fields in motors and other inductors]

 ### Voltage Clamping

+[protecting circuits from higher than intended voltages]

 ### Voltage Reference

 voltage reference - using zener diodes

 ### Logic Gates

+Let's actually put some diodes to use.

 # [Next - LEDs](../LEDs)